hb020/pushd/README.md

 - `Application Data Provider`: The service emitting `Events` (i.e: other users actions) to be notified to `Subscribers` (i.e.: mobiles app)
 - `Subscribers`: Entities wanting to be notified about certain type of `Events`.
 There's two kind of subscribers: offline subscribers and online subscribers.
 The current implementation of pushd does only support offline subscribers.
 Difference between online and offline subscribers is that online subscribers are required to stay connected to maintain subscriptions while offline subscribers are persisted in pushd database, and only have to instruct pushd when they change their status (subscriptions etc.).
 - `Event`: A string with associated metadata representing an action performed on the `Application Data Provider`.
 Events are emitted by the `Application Data Provider` (i.e.: a web site or your application's server-side backend), and `Subscribers` can subscribe to them in order to be notified by the `Protocol` of their choice.
 - `Protocol`: A communication standard to send notification back to the `Subscriber`.
 Protocols are pluggable in pushd so you can add your own custom protocol.
-By default, pushd is bundled with support for APNs (iOS), C2DM/GCM (Android) and MPNS (Windows Phone).
-More protocols will be added in the future.
+By default, pushd is bundled with support for APNs (iOS) and FCM/GCM (Android).

 Getting Started
 ---------------